Unraveling Saint Buddha

 To see an object in nature and just sit with it and drink in its part in the majesty of God’s creation is of value to everyone.
-To just feel yourself breathing and sink into the present moment can quiet the ego for just long enough to notice the stirrings of the soul.
-To tame your thoughts and know that they are not what is essentially you, can bring a calm and rightness whose truth is undeniable.
+To just feel yourself breathing and sink into the present moment with God can quiet the ego for just long enough to notice the stirrings of the soul.
+To tame your thoughts, know that they are not what is essentially you, and to clear a space in them for God can bring a profound spirituality whose truth is undeniable.

-The saints have spoken to this, but as much as the Age of Reason buried this truth under an endless stream of thoughts, the Church too, did not develop it as well as it might have.
-The Church, too, turned more toward reason–as rightly it should have to act as a check on the culture.
+The saints have spoken to this, but as much as the Age of Reason buried this truth under an endless stream of thoughts, the Church too, did not develop it as fully as it might have.
+The Church, too, turned more toward reason–as rightly it should have to act as a check on the culture and how it sought to use reason.
 That said, reason is powerful and necessary, but it is, at most, half of life.
 The Church, through its history, knows this well.

 St. Thérèse of Lisieux put it this way: “I know from experience that ‘the Kingdom of God is within us’ (Luke 17:21), that Jesus has no need of books or doctors to instruct our soul; He, the Doctor of Doctors, teaches us without the sound of words.
 I have never heard Him speak, and yet I know He is within my soul.”

 Meister Eckhart said: “The eye through which I see God is the same eye through which God sees me; my eye and God’s eye are one eye, one seeing, one knowing, one love.”